back280/IO-SoSe-2015-flip-board/README.md

 ###The pan flute
 ![](images/2015_09_28_BIlder_Github_1920x10807.png)
-The pan flute device is a device that follows the movement of the viewer and and plays
+The last idea was a pan flute that either plays certain tones depending on the viewers position or plays a melodie after the viewer left the device.

 ##Dependencies